jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

 refactor: make it better
 =========================

-* I add one more line to test indexing with a negative number that is greater than the length of the list
+* I will add one more line to test indexing with a negative number that is greater than the length of the list

   .. code-block:: python